-The TCI surgical nurse clinician works with your surgeon.
+The TCI nurse works with your surgeon.
 He or she will perform a limited exam, review your records and provide you with instructions for your surgery.
 Instructions include:

 - You will watch a video outlining what to expect on the day of surgery.
 You also will receive information about how to prepare for surgery and what to expect during your hospital stay and recovery at home.

 - You will receive a binder (notebook) that explains the surgical process, what to expect during your hospital stay, and important steps for recovery.
 Your family will bring this binder to the hospital after your surgery, as you will refer to it often during your stay.
 Also plan to bring it to all of your outpatient doctor's appointments.